-N1 [-] and N2 [-] are neural networks which approximate $\hat{f}[-]$ and $\hat{g}[-]$ of Eq.
+Where N1 [-] and N2 [-] are neural networks which approximate $\hat{f}[-]$ and $\hat{g}[-]$ of Eq.
 (9), respectively.

 Since each of N1[-] and N2[-] has five inputs based on Eq.
-(55) and the nodes in the NARNA-L2 neural network structure based on MLP is [5:11:1] where the number of the input node in the input layer, the node number in the hidden layer based on 2n+1and the node number in the output layer respectively while the nodes in the NARNA-L2 neural network structure based on MENN is [5:11:11:1] where the number of the input node in the input layer, the number of node in the hidden layer based on 2n+1, the node number in the context layer and the node number of in the output layer respectively.
+(57) and the nodes in the NARNA-L2 neural network structure based on MENN is [5:11:11:1], where the number of node in the hidden layer based on 2n+1, the node number in the context layer and the node number in the output layer, respectively.

-During the training phase many times in order to find the optimal number of the node in the hidden layer for NARMA-L2 based on MLP model was equal to 9 with the number of epoch was equal to 600 while the optimal number of the node in the hidden layer for NARMA-L2 based on MENN model was equal to 6 and the number of the training cycle was equal to 500, therefore, the number of the nodes in the NARNA-L2 neural network structure based on MLP is [5:9:1] while the numbers of the nodes in the NARNA-L2 neural network structure based on MENN is [5:6:6:1].
+During the training phase, many trials were made in order to find the optimal number of the nodes in the hidden layer for NARMA-L2 based on MENN model which was equal to 6 and the number of the training cycles was equal to 500 in the case of BPA, while the number of the training cycles by using PSO was equal to 200, therefore, the number of the nodes in the NARNA-L2 neural network structure based on MENN is [5:6:6:1].

-Fig. 9-a shows the best response of the NARMA-L2 based MLP neural network model with the actual plant output for learning patterns after 600 epoch and Fig. 9-b shows the excellent response of the NARMA-L2 based MENN model with the actual plant output for learning patterns after 500 epoch.
-So it can be observed that each model output following actual plant output and without over learning problem occurred in the training cycle.
+Fig. 9-a shows the best response of the NARMA-L2 based MENN model with the actual plant output of pattern's learning after 500 epoch by using BPA andFig.
+9-b shows the excellent response of the NARMA-L2 based MENN model with the actual plant output for learning patterns after 250 iterations by using PSO.
+So it can be observed that both model outputs are following actual plant output and without over learning problem occurred in the training cycle.